-#SeeSenseReport is designed to empower cyclists and influence transport planning decision makers to improve cycling infrastructure and conditions for cycling.
+The #SeeSenseReport is powered by our community of cyclists who want to influence transport planning decision makers to improve cycling infrastructure and conditions for cycling where they are riding.
 Using our app you can make a report about the location of any issues related to your ride.

 You can see where reports have already been logged by the See.Sense community, to show where improvements for cycling need to be made.